gamemayed/Files-and-Folders-Lister-Z/README.md

 ### Windows
 - **GUI:**
     - Double-click `lister_z_gui.exe`.
-The GUI shows both language buttons and credits area as described above.
+The GUI shows both language buttons as described above.
 - **Command Line:**
     - Use `run_lister_z.cmd` or run `python lister_z.py` in a terminal.
 The program will prompt for language selection.

 ### Linux
 - **GUI:**
 	- Run the shell script: `./run_lister_z_gui.sh`.
-The GUI features are identical to the Windows version, including both language buttons and credits area.
+The GUI features are identical to the Windows version, including both language buttons.
 - **Command Line:**
 	- Run the shell script: `./run_lister_z.sh` and follow the language prompt.

 ### MacOS
 - **GUI:**
 	- Double-click `Lister Z GUI.command`.
-The GUI features are identical to the Windows version, including both language buttons and credits area.
+The GUI features are identical to the Windows version, including both language buttons.
 - **Command Line:**
 	- Double-click `Lister Z.command` and follow the language prompt.